 The new NSX is enormously capable driven aggressively, but still fun and light on its feet at normal speeds.
 It can be docile and comfortable without being boring.
 It meets you where the conditions, your skills, and your mood are, in the moment, to give a precise, satisfying drive.
 It goes from virtually silent to a whooshing roar behind your head as you push harder.
 And here I was, in a test car that had been driven hard around the track again and again, and it felt solid and bulletproof, with never a hint of fatigue, rattles, or protest.
 Beautiful.

 Driving the new NSX changed my point of view.
 I could absolutely see driving this solid, understated supercar to work every day.
 It can quiet down and let me take a call when I need to, and enjoy a quick zip onto the freeway or a challenging drive on a twisty mountain road when I can.
-The new NSX, like the old, is something special.
+The new NSX, like the original, is something special.

 If you’re looking for a high-performance car you can live with and love, drive the NSX.
 It may sneak up on you with a whisper, and before you know it, you’ll be having a full-on conversation.